Krysan St. Louis

 Krysan St. Louis (born 4 April 2003) is a Saint Lucian footballer who plays as a forward for American college team Texas A&M International Dustdevils.
 She has been a member of the Saint Lucia women's national team.

 Early life and education

 St. Louis was raised in Vieux Fort.
 She has attended the Vieux Fort Comprehensive Secondary School.

 College career

 St. Louis has attended the Texas A&M International University in the United States.

+Club career

+St. Louis joined Chattanooga FC of the Women's Premier Soccer League in 2023.

 International career

 St. Louis represented Saint Lucia at the 2020 CONCACAF Women's U-20 Championship.
 She capped at senior level during the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.